telerik/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

 ### fromFile
 Clears the spreadsheets and populates it with data from the specified Excel (.xlsx) file.

 > Requires Internet Explorer 10 or a recent version of other browsers.
+The JSZip library is a [`prerequisite`](/intro/installation/prerequisites#jszip-library) for the import from file functionality.

 #### Parameters